-Regular housecleaning, vacuuming webs or spider sacks, and make sure you get around windows and baseboards.
+Do regular housecleaning, including vacuuming webs or spider sacks.
+Make sure you get around windows and baseboards.

 #5 Recycle and Declutter

 According to statistics 30.5 % of the US population has a fear of spiders.
-That is over 97 million people that have a fear of our eight-legged insect controlling friends, and these 97 million people are possibly using some sort of toxic chemicals all around their homes (inside and out) to get rid of spiders.
+This means that over 97 million people that have a fear of our eight-legged insect controlling friends.
+Many of these 97 million people are using some sort of toxic chemicals around their homes to get rid of spiders.

 5 Reasons to Like Spiders